Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 * Slide laser into laser mount with wires coming out the back screw 5/8 nut onto front of laser to hold it in place put wires through the available hole(am I going to solder the leads?)
 * Place GPS receiver in indent made in top with double-sided tape with wires going through the available hole
 * Attach wires as discussed above and place top onto base, should just slide into place

 ## Code
-Need to include these librarys along with the code I added Software serial.h tinyGPS.h
+Here is the basic code to get this system working. you will need to upload the files to their respective systems.
+There is alot of room for you to play around with these to try an improve the speed or accuracy of the system so see what you can do.
+You will also need to include these libraries. depending on what version of Arduino you have they may be already included in the standard library.
+* Software serial.h
+* tinyGPS.h
-Servo.h
+* Servo.h
+### Target

+### Base

 ##Operation
 To make sure that the system aligns with the earth reference ensure the correct orientation using a compass by lining up the arrow on the Base Station top (This could be done electronically using a magnetometer).
 Once powered up Both systems will sit idly as they get satellite lock.
 Once both have made a lock(maybe take up to a minute) the laser will turn on And the servo will point to where it believes the target object is(if it is substantially off you might need to make sure the whole system is pointing in the right direction(since it is limited in where it works) and that you alined everything using a compass.
 This will update every few seconds to point at the udated location of the target object which the laser should be hitting.

 Warning!
 Laser can be harful to eyes so if you are the one holding the target object it would be a good safety measure to have laser

 ##Resources and going further
 GPS parsing info